jwood000/RcppAlgos/README.md

 amount of times (i.e. a multiset).
 Consider the following vector `a <- c(1,1,1,1,2,2,2,7,7,7,7,7)` and one would like to find permutations of `a` of length 6.
 Using traditional methods, we would need to generate all permutations, then eliminate duplicate values.
-Even considering that `permuteGeneral` is very efficient, this appoach is clunky and not as fast as it could be.
+Even considering that `permuteGeneral` is very efficient, this approach is clunky and not as fast as it could be.
 Observe:

 ``` r
 getPermsWithSpecificRepetition <- function(z, n) {